cortex-js/cortex-js.github.io/kb-compute-engine.md

 The result of the handler should be a canonical expression.

 If the arguments do not match, they should be replaced with an appropriate `["Error"]` expression.
 If the expression cannot be put in canonical form, the handler should return `null`.

-#### FunctionDefinition.evaluate?
+#### OperatorDefinition.evaluate?

 ```ts
 optional evaluate: